tetlika/revolut/README.md

 Main benefit of this setup, is that same terraform and application code is used to deploy code to AWS and to local environment.

-To which environment deploy is regulated by variable https://github.com/tetlika/revolut/blob/main/vars.tf#L23, set it to AWS when deploying to AWS.
+To which environment deploy is regulated by variable https://github.com/tetlika/revolut/blob/main/vars.tf#L23, set it to aws when deploying to AWS.

 ![AWS Architecture Diagram](https://github.com/tetlika/revolut/blob/main/diagram.png)